Human Anatomy & Physiology & Research Instructor

 I have worked in Lynchburg City Schools since 2001 and taught at E. C. Glass as a biology teacher before coming to Gov School.
 During my time at Glass, I taught 9th-grade Biology, Biology 2: Anatomy & Physiology, Advanced College Biology, and AP Biology.
 I also taught summer school biology, as well as acting as the Dual Enrollment Facilitator for ECG.
 Since 2009, I have been an adjunct instructor at CVCC, teaching BIO 101, 102, and a full-time online instructor with Liberty University for BIOL 101 & 102 and other intro classes.

-I teach Anatomy and Physiology (BIOL 224 & 225, dual-enrolled through the University of Lynchburg) to seniors.
+I teach Human Anatomy & Physiology (BIOL 224 & 225, dual-enrolled through the University of Lynchburg) to seniors.
 I am also a Junior Research Teacher focusing on microbiology, plants, chemistry, and cellular/molecular biology projects.
-I conduct Senior Technology Seminars in Microscopy and Microbiology.
+I conduct Senior Technology Seminars in Microscopy, Medical Suturing, Anatomage Table Exploration, and Microbiology.
 I am also the New Student Orientation and Senior Capstone Coordinator.

 Undergraduate: Liberty University – Bachelor of Science with a Major: Biology, Minor: Chemistry with Secondary Teacher Licensure